pink-roaming-dolphin/Classification_MetropolitanMuseumHighlights/project_proposal.md

 **MVP Goal**
-- Build a baseline model
+- Build a baseline model (doing the EDA in order to decide which model might make the most sense as a baseline model here)